 B for Balmoral Castle

-Just 90 minutes drive from us is the Queen’s beautiful Highland Residence of Balmoral Castle.
-Situated in the Cairngorms National Park between the villages of Ballater and Braemar and sitting right beside the River Dee it is not difficult to understand why the Royal Family chose to escape to Scotland in the Summer.
+Just a 90-minute drive from us is the King’s beautiful Highland Balmoral Estates.
+Situated in the Cairngorms National Park between the villages of Ballater and Braemar and sitting right beside the River Dee it is easy to understand why the Royal Family chooses to escape to Scotland in the Summer.Balmoral Castle

-This year the Castle has opened a new Restaurant in the Castle grounds – you have to book in advance, a limited tour of the Castle is included and you have full access to the Castle Grounds.
-It is not uncommon for there to be no access during the month of August.
+The Castle has a lovely Cafe in the Castle grounds and a superb gift shop in the old stables.
+You may need to book in advance, a limited tour of the Castle is included and you have full access to the Castle Grounds.
+However, be aware it is not uncommon for there to be no access during August.Prince Albert's Cairn August in Scotland

 B for Battlefields or more specifically Culloden Battlefield

 This is a must-see to get a true feeling for the Highlands and is on every Outlander fan list.
 Sitting high above Inverness with poignant views of sea, mountains and moorland you can get a real experience of the final Jacobite rising in 1746.
-Immerse yourself in the realistic battle display at the Visitor Centre, it changed the Highland way of life forever.
+Immerse yourself in the realistic battle display at the Visitor Centre, it changed the Highland way of life forever.Culloden Battlefield

 B for Beaches

-My favourite without a doubt is Roseisle beach – four miles of pure sand with stunning views of the Northern Coast.
+My favourite without a doubt is Roseisle Beach – four miles of pure sand with stunning views of the Northern Coast.
 Put it on your list, grab a picnic and eat it on the beach whilst admiring the view.
-Findhorn Beach, a real suntrap in Summer, with a gorgeous harbour, pretty views, dolphin watching boat trips and lots of seals adjoins Roseisle and has some lovely places to eat.
+Findhorn Beach, a real suntrap in Summer, with a gorgeous harbour, pretty views, dolphin-watching boat trips and lots of seals adjoins Roseisle and has some lovely places to eat.

 B for Birding

 Until I lived here I had never appreciated the pleasure of birdwatching.
 I am not an expert but the sheer pleasure of walking or riding in quiet woodlands watching a bird of prey soar above you is hard to beat.
 Look out for buzzards, eagles and osprey – they are all here.
-In the grounds we frequently see ducks, pheasants, blue herons, lots of lovely little garden birds and my favourite Oystercatchers heralding the arrival of Summer.
+On the grounds we frequently see ducks, pheasants, blue herons, lots of lovely little garden birds and my favourite Oystercatchers heralding the arrival of Summer.
 Sit outside at night and listen to the sound of the owls.

 Venture to the hides on Blairs Loch and spend time quietly watching the different birds go about their business.
 Visit Findhorn and spend time watching the geese and gulls.
 Then book a boat ride and spend time on the water looking not just for dolphins but the seabirds.
 Watching diving Gannets is spectacular, listen to guillemots and cormorants chatting to themselves on the Moray cliffsides.
 If boat rides are not your cup of tea then walk along the coastline from Bow Fiddle Rock to Cullen – not only are the views spectacular so is the birdwatching.